 It is therefore a good faith deposit a trader sets aside to hold an open position.

-Your margin is used by your broker to pool it to someone else’s margin deposit to maintain your position within the interbank network.
+Your broker pools your margin to someone else’s margin deposit to maintain your position within the inter-bank network.

-Here are some of the maximum leverages provided by brokers with the available margins required.
+Here are some of the maximum leverages brokers provide with the available margins.

 Total amount of money on your trading account.

-Amount of money locked by your broker to maintain your open position.
+Amount of money your broker locks to maintain your open position.
 It is only released at the close of your current position.

-The amount of money used to open a position and is calculated basing on leverage.
+The amount of money you use to open a position and is calculated basing on leverage.

-The amount of money that is not involved in any trade and can be used to open more positions.
+As we mentioned before, it is the amount of money that is not involved in any trade.
+You can use it to open more positions.